|

 than Philips/Odyssey.

--well, These videogames you played on your local Arcade in the early 80's,
+-But these video games you played on your local Arcade in the early 80's,

 for your hard working money,